LeulTew/advanced-computer-diagnosis/docs/user-guide.md

 ## 4. Analytics and Reporting

 - Each diagnosis appends a JSON line to `data/analytics.jsonl` capturing timestamp, confirmed/rejected symptoms, and ranked causes.
-- Use **Show analytics summary** to get quick statistics (total sessions, top causes).
-The summary pulls data from the analytics log.
+- Use **Show analytics summary** (option 10) to view localized quick stats such as total sessions and top causes.
+The command reads directly from the analytics log.
 - All generated analytics are ignored by Git and safe for local experimentation.
+- Want deeper insights?
+Pipe `data/analytics.jsonl` through `jq`, load it into a notebook, or feed it into your favorite dashboard tool.

 ## 5. Multi-language Support